Assessing data quality¶

 For example, if your stakeholders are interested to monitor the integrity of the public procurement system, or its competitiveness, you will need data about bidders to be published.
 If your stakeholders want to monitor late payments to contractors, you will need to publish information about the dates that invoices are received and paid.

-We have prepared a Usability spreadsheet that indicates which OCDS fields are needed for some of the most common goals.
+We have prepared a list of procurement indicators related to key use cases that indicates which OCDS fields are needed for some of the most common goals.

 Regulations or policies might need to be changed to enable publication of additional information to increase the scope and coverage of your OCDS publication.